datopian/datahub-git-based/README.md

-A README-based demo of next generation, fully-git(hub) based DataHub.
-We intend this to be https://next.datahub.io/
+A next generation, fully-git(hub) based DataHub.

-To start with let's KISS: fully GitHub based so GitHub provides MetaStore + HubStore
+Git-based is definite.
+Initial KISS approach means going fully GitHub based so GitHub provides MetaStore *and* HubStore.

 Here's a walk through of the desired experience.
 We walk through 3 cases: